piranha/solovyov.net/src/blog/2021/streaming.md

 To keep it real — I found two interfaces with DSP under $500: Yamaha AG03 (and AG06) for $170 and Steinberg UR22C (UR24C etc) for $250, which is also Yamaha.

 [Yamaha AG03](https://usa.yamaha.com/products/music_production/interfaces/ag_series/ag03.html) has 4-line equalizer and compressor, but no de-noise, which is a shame.
 I guess there is a reason why eq is only 4-line and not like 30-line, but this really feels underwhelming. :( [Steinberg](https://new.steinberg.net/audio-interfaces/ur22c/) looks like a more conventional interface, and has a few amplifiers emulation built-in (for guitars), but just a 3-line equalizer (what).
-Reviews on their audio quality are not glowing, and some reviews on Steinberg complain that it's not working with X470/X570, so it's not all bells and whistles.
+Reviews on their audio quality are not glowing, and some reviews on Steinberg complain that it's not working with X470/X570, so it's not all sunshine and rainbows.

 Alternatives from other manufacturers include [Behringer XR12](https://www.behringer.com/product.html?modelCode=P0BI6) and [Motu UltraLite mk4](https://motu.com/products/proaudio/ultralite-mk4), which are more professional-grade devices and their size doesn't let me splurge on that.